NUMANALBAKIR/Restaurant-POS/README.md

 # Restaurant-POS - using .Net, Angular

 ### Developed fully by Numan, for company Icicle Corporation.
 ### Please note that, I have not added the project's source code to this repo, because that is Icicle's property.
-However, only screenshots of the app are here so that you can see my work.
+Only screenshots of the app are here so that you can see my work.

 ### The app is a food management and restaurant POS app.